 In this picture, you can see my simple closet dividers (again, I know not the most glamorous), but they do the trick of keeping me organized.
 You can also see how I label my clear bins and stack them on the shelf when not in use.

 Fill large clear bins and place a post-it backward on the front with the size and gender of the baby closet.
 Then stack these in the nursery closet until I needed them.

 This simple baby nursery closet idea will help you, especially if you need to save clothes for future children.

-As hard as it to part with baby gear, now that I am done having children I know I have to do it.
-Slowly I have been giving my favorite baby items to friends, selling in Facebook groups and donating baby items to those less fortunate.
+As hard as it is to part with baby gear, now that I am done having children I know I have to do it.
+Slowly I have been giving my favorite baby items to friends, selling them in Facebook groups and donating baby items to local charities.

 Baby pants and bottoms are very hard to keep organized.
-I have found that using a cloth shoe organizer can help you stay organized and sane.
-I simply fold a few pair and keep the ones that I know are the baby’s current size near the top.
+I have found that using a cloth shoe organizer can help your nursery stay organized.
+I simply fold a few pairs and keep the ones that I know are the baby’s current size near the top.

 We did not build DIY shelving in this closet but in the room next door to the nursery we did.
 Check out how to build your shelves to help you stay organized!

 #8: Set Up A Calm Corner